smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 **Dependencies**
 * This feature is dependent on the user having access to a web browser and an internet connection.

-## 3.2 Parsing User Submitted CVs
+## 3.2 Parsing User-Submitted CVs
 **Description**
-* The system must be able to parse a user submitted CV and identify and extract key data such as skills, technical knowledge, past employment, certifications, education and other important information.
-This will be carried out using machine learning based natural language processing.
+* The system must be able to parse a user-submitted CV and identify and extract key data such as skills, technical knowledge, past employment, certifications, education and other important information.
+This will be carried out using machine learning-based natural language processing.

 **Criticality**
-* This feature is necessary as this will be the main way that the system is able to gather data about users and this data will be essential for the analysis and review process which is the main functionality of the product.
+* This feature is necessary as CVs will be the primary source of information about users and the data extracted from CVs will be essential for the analysis and evaluation of CVs.

 **Technical Issues**
 * The main technical issue faced with this feature will be related to natural language processing as it is quite difficult for a machine to automatically extract information from unstructured text and categorise it.